fuboTV Inc. (NYSE:FUBO) Short Interest Update

-fuboTV (NYSE:FUBO – Get Rating) last issued its quarterly earnings results on Monday, February 27th.
-The company reported ($0.48) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.76) by $0.28.
-The firm had revenue of $319.32 million during the quarter, compared to the consensus estimate of $285.37 million. fuboTV had a negative return on equity of 94.34% and a negative net margin of 46.26%.
-Equities research analysts expect that fuboTV will post -1.41 earnings per share for the current year.
+fuboTV (NYSE:FUBO – Get Rating) last released its quarterly earnings data on Monday, February 27th.
+The company reported ($0.48) EPS for the quarter, topping the consensus estimate of ($0.76) by $0.28. fuboTV had a negative return on equity of 94.34% and a negative net margin of 46.26%.
+The business had revenue of $319.32 million for the quarter, compared to analyst estimates of $285.37 million.
+Equities analysts anticipate that fuboTV will post -1.41 earnings per share for the current fiscal year.

 Insider Buying and Selling at fuboTV

-A number of equities research analysts recently commented on the company.
-Stephens lowered their price target on fuboTV from $5.00 to $3.00 and set an “equal weight” rating for the company in a research report on Tuesday, February 28th.
-Barrington Research reissued a “market perform” rating on shares of fuboTV in a research report on Monday, February 27th.
-Finally, Needham & Company LLC reaffirmed a “buy” rating and set a $3.00 target price on shares of fuboTV in a research report on Tuesday, February 28th.
-Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-According to data from MarketBeat, fuboTV has an average rating of “Moderate Buy” and an average target price of $5.00.
+FUBO has been the topic of several research reports.
+Stephens reduced their price target on shares of fuboTV from $5.00 to $3.00 and set an “equal weight” rating on the stock in a research report on Tuesday, February 28th.
+Needham & Company LLC reiterated a “buy” rating and set a $3.00 price objective on shares of fuboTV in a research report on Tuesday, February 28th.
+Finally, Barrington Research reiterated a “market perform” rating on shares of fuboTV in a research report on Monday, February 27th.
+Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average target price of $5.00.

 fuboTV, Inc operates as a sports-first, live TV streaming company.
 The firm focuses on offering subscribers access to tens of thousands of live sporting events annually as well as news and entertainment content.
 Its platform, fuboTV, allows customers to access content through streaming devices and on Smart TVs, mobile phones, tablets, and computers.